willtim/Expresso/README.md

     λ> :type r -> {x = 1 | r}
     forall r. (r\x) => {r} -> {x : Int | r}

-In the above output, the REPL reports that this lambda can take a record with underlying row-type `r1`, providing `r1` satisfies the constraint that it does not have a field `x`.
+In the above output, the REPL reports that this lambda can take a record with underlying row-type `r`, providing `r` satisfies the constraint that it does not have a field `x`.

 The type of a literal record is *closed*, in that the set of fields is fully known: